 They’re your best friend, the companion that will be with you through everything.
 Your dog, the one creature you can depend on to forgive you and love you no matter what.
-When you get a dog, you become the center of their world, and they’re always happy to see you no matter how short of time you’ve been gone.
+When you get a dog, you become the center of their world, and they’re always happy to see you no matter how short of time you’ve been gone, and when looking for a pet for your family why not choose from one of these 10 best hypoallergenic dogs for kids?
 However, you have to keep your dog stimulated and entertained because bored dogs can become destructive dogs.
 This article will talk about what the signs of a bored dog are, along with ideas to combat that boredom.
 In fact, we have 16 ways to keep dogs entertained detailed below.

 Why do Dogs Get Bored?